Exams

 • When you are done with the exam, return the answer sheet and exam booklet to the coordinator.

-• Pass – you will be given an opportunity to take the next license class exam at no additional charge, or you may collect your CSCE (proof of passing the exam) and leave the session
+• Pass – you will be allowed to take the next license class exam at no additional charge, or you may collect your CSCE (proof of passing the exam) and leave the session

 • You will NOT pay the FCC application fee at the exam session.

-• Once your passing exam and license application have been acknowledged by the FCC, (this should be 1-3 days after the application is submitted by the VEC) the FCC will post a link on the ULS and send you an email notification letting you know that the fee is due.
+• Once your passing exam and license application have been acknowledged by the FCC, (this should be 1-3 days after the application is submitted by the VEC) the FCC will post a note on your ULS account saying the application is pending and a link to the CORES sit to pay the application fee.

-• You will need to log in to pay the fee online.
+• You will need to log in to the CORES site and pay the application fee online.

-• You will have 30 days to pay the fee or the application will be rejected.
+• You will have 30 days to pay the application fee or the application will be rejected.

 • If your application is rejected, contact the exam coordinator for the session you attended for help in filing a new application.

 This is a new process, there are bound to be a few glitches here and there.
-In most cases small glitches can be fixed without to much headache.
+In most cases, small glitches can be fixed without too much headache.
 Take your time in completing the forms completely and keep your CSCE at least until you have your callsign.

-Feel free to ask questions at any time in the process, during the exam session or after.
-I am always happy to answer question and help resolve problems with license applications.
+Feel free to ask questions at any time in the process, during the exam session, or after.

 Amateur Radio, Emergency Communications, Traffic Handling and more